seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 ### If Install Option #1 - Local Docker Environment

-- Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for either Apple chip or Intel chip as appropriate to your system and make sure it's running.
+- Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for either Apple processor or Intel processor as appropriate to your system and make sure it's running.
   - If you don't know which you have, click the apple icon in the top left and select `About This Mac` and look for `Processor`
 - Install [VS Code](https://code.visualstudio.com) and open it
 - Clone the geoprocessing devcontainer repository to your system